kieran-nichols/catkin_ws_tadaros/README.md

 ## How to use
 * "roscore" # run the ROS master node from a terminal
-* To run the TADA system, use "roslaunch launch_file.launch" from the catkin_ws_tadaros/src" folder
+* To run the TADA system, use "roslaunch catkin_ws_tadaros/src/launch_file.launch"
 * To run individual nodes, use "rosrun tada_ros [NAME_NODE].py" ex: "rosrun tada_ros sensor_node.py" # run
    each node in a new terminal
 * If you want to plot the data being sent across topics on a graph, you can use